 Fractional Jet Share True Cost Calculator

 Outputs assume fixed hourly rates and exclude taxes.
-Confirm contract specifics, repositioning fees, and fuel surcharges with your provider.
+Confirm contract specifics, repositioning fees, and fuel surcharges with your provider, and consult aviation and tax advisors before purchasing a share.

 Examples